wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.0.18 =
-* Fixed: Patched an issue with Advanced Attributes not working as intended
+* Fixed: Patched an issue with Advanced Attributes not working as intended.

 = 3.0.17 =
 * Fixed: Removed yellow background on Advanced Category widget and replaced with transparent background